Law’s Regret: On Moral Remainders and a Virtue-Ethical Approach to Legal Decision-Making

 Date Written: May 18, 2020

 In his essay ‘Ethical Consistency’, Bernard Williams famously introduced the concept of a moral remainder, which points to the phenomenon of an in itself defensible decision that may nonetheless result in a moral cost that merits further attention.
-Williams discussed this concept mainly in the context of the private sphere and that of politics.
-Inspired by Williams, many scholars have discussed this concept and its related phenomenology in several other contexts, such as lawyering, health care, and military actions.
+Williams discussed this concept mainly in the context of the private sphere, that of politics and indicated that it could also be pertinent in the context of lawyering and perhaps other (professional) settings.
+Inspired by Williams, many scholars have discussed this concept and its related phenomenology in several other professional contexts.

-Keywords: Bernard Williams, moral remainders, virtue-jurisprudence, legal decision-making, compassion, (in)commensurability, obiter dicta
+Keywords: Bernard Williams, moral remainders, legal decision-making, virtue-jurisprudence, (in)commensurability, agent-regret, compassion.

 Suggested Citation: Suggested Citation